 I am a PhD candidate (ABD) in Political Science at Stanford University specializing in American and comparative politics.
-My research focuses on state and local politics, elections, and the evolution of institutions over time.
-I am currently serving as the Thomas D. Dee II Graduate Fellow at the Bill Lane Center for the American West.
+In 2019-2020, I served as the Thomas D. Dee II Graduate Fellow at the Bill Lane Center for the American West.

-In my book-style dissertation I address the puzzle of American electoral exceptionalism: why does the U.S. fill so many government offices by direct election?
+My book-style dissertation addresses the puzzle of American electoral exceptionalism: why does the U.S. fill so many government offices by direct election?
 Drawing upon a novel dataset of state and county elected offices from 1776 to 1900, I show that the nation did not begin with expansive local democracy, but evolved over time to elect more and more public officials.
-The primary driver of this evolution, I argue, was suffrage expansion at the state-level that threatened the incumbent elites' monopoly on power.
+The primary driver of this evolution, I argue, was state-level suffrage expansion that threatened the incumbent elites' monopoly on power.

 I hold an M.A. in Political Science from Stanford, and a B.A. in Economics and Political Science from The Ohio State University.
 My research has been supported by the Tobin Project, the Hoover Institution, and the Bill Lane Center for the American West.